seanox/aspect-js/manual/markup.md

 </article>
 ```

-### Acceptor
+### Interceptor

-Acceptors are a special way of customizing the rendering.
-Compared to the other
+Interceptors are a special way of customizing the rendering.
+Compared to the
-possibilities, this is about manipulating elements before rendering.
-This allows
+other possibilities, this is about manipulating elements before rendering.
+This
-individual changes to attributes and/or the markup before the renderer processes
+allows individual changes to attributes and/or the markup before the renderer
-them.
-Thus, an acceptor has no effect of the implementation of the rendering.
+processes them.
+Thus, an interceptor has no effect of the implementation of the
+rendering.

 ```javascript
 Composite.customize(function(element) {